edgemicro-kubernetes/edgemicro-k8/README.md

 2. It extracts the package in the current location with a folder named edgemicro-k8-<os>-<arch>
     * Installation .yaml files for Kubernetes in install/
     * Sample applications in samples/
-    * The edgemicroctl client binary in the bin/ directory. edgemicroctl is used when manually injecting Edgemicro as a sidecar gateay.
+    * The edgemicroctl client binary in the bin/ directory. edgemicroctl is used when manually injecting Edgemicro as a sidecar gateway or Service.

 3. Change directory to edgemicro-k8 package.
 For example, if the package is edgemicro-k8-0.1-darwinamd64
     ```